How to make a character jump in Unity

 Avoiding Mid Air jump with Ground check in Unity

 The above script works flawlessly but the character can jump even in midair.
 If you don’t want your character to jump in midair you need to check if the character is standing on the ground.
-You can use collision detection also but continuous collision monitoring will affect the performance of your game.
-You can check the offset for difference in heigh like in the video above but it will work only for plane grounds.

 1. Create a new layer for the ground.
-We will use using it for the box cast.
+We will use using it for the Boxcast.

 public class Character_jump : MonoBehaviour